jakedean/beacon-programming/docs/basics/Arrays.md

 console.log(carsArray[1000]); // Prints 'undefined'
 ```

-The values within an array don't have to be strings as we have shown thus far, they could be integers
-or dictionaries for example:
+The values within an array don't have to be strings as we have shown thus far, they could be integers, objects, or arrays for example:

 ```javascript
 var arrayOfIntegers = [1000, 2000, 3000];